COVID-19 Updates: State of public health emergency declared.

 Part 8 of the Mines and Minerals Act outlines regulations for exploration.

-Alberta Exploration Regulation (AR 284/2006) regulates companies engaging in exploration of petroleum and natural gas projects governed by the Mines and Minerals Act.
+Alberta Exploration Regulation (AR 284/2006) regulates companies engaging in geophysical or seismic exploration governed by the Mines and Minerals Act.

 - oversees day-to-day operations

-While the regulation describes what the geophysical industry “must do” in its operations, directives explain “how to do”.
-Schedule 1 of Alberta's Exploration Regulation includes a list of 26 exploration directives.
-For more information see Exploration directives for geophysical activities.
+While the regulation describes what the geophysical industry “must do” in its operations, the Exploration Directive further clarifies the requirements.
+For more information see:

 Exploration restricted areas